Amigas del Señor

 email her for more information

-The two perpetually professed Sisters are from Oregon and are members of United Methodist churches there: Sister Confianza (aka Prairie Cutting, pictured on the left), a member of Hermiston First UMC; and Sister Alegría (aka Dr. Beth Blodgett, pictured on the right), a member of Oak Grove UMC, in Oregon.
+The two perpetually professed Sisters are from Oregon and are members of United Methodist churches there: Sister Confianza (aka Prairie Cutting, pictured on the left), a member of Hermiston First UMC; and Sister Alegría (aka Dr. Beth Blodgett, pictured on the right), a member of Oak Grove UMC.
 Amigas del Señor Monastery spiritually shares in a Covenant of caring with Multnomah Monthly Meeting of Friends (Quakers) of Portland, Oregon.
 Our medical ministry is also supported by Boyceville UMC in Boyceville, Wisconsin, where Sister Alegría grew up.

 Amigas del Señor (Women Friends of the Lord) is a community of women dedicated to prayer, service, and care of the Creation.
 Founded in 2006, the religious Order is rooted in Methodist, Quaker, and Western monastic traditions.
 We are nuns living poor among the poor with a daily schedule of worship and physical work.
 For sixteen years, our contemplative lifestyle was facilitated by the Monastery's location amidst the beautiful greenery in the foothills on the North Coast of Honduras.
-Due to their health, in July 2022, the Sisters moved to a house in the town of Limon.
+Due to their health, in July 2022, the Sisters moved to a house in the town of Limón.
 We continue our ministry of earthcare through sustainable agroforestry at the rural location and in the large yard in town.
-While the Sisters' primary ministry is prayer, we also engage in other outward ministries, such as the sharing of The Upper Room devotional booklet on buses.
-We channel donations to support the local public health clinic and other charity clinics with medications, contraception, and materials, and now the new roof of the regional hospital.
+In 2025, we are rebuilding the rural Motherhouse with adobe.
+We invite you to join us in Honduras, so we can move back!

 Picture

-about our daily life
+Read more about our daily life

 A balance of prayer and physical work.